Maggie Hall: Murray

+Hall was known for her kindness and charity, gaining a reputation for aiding the hungry and homeless, and helping nurse the sick.
+While tales differ as to the cause of her death, legend suggests that Mollie attempted to caring for patients sick with some sort of communicable illness, and succumbed to the disease.

 Death

-Hall contracted tuberculosis in October 1887 and died on January 27, 1888, aged 34.
+Hall contracted tuberculosis in October 1887 and died on 17 January 1888, aged 34.
 O'Rourke was at her bedside.
 The community pulled all their curtains shut and the bars, gambling dens and surrounding mines shut down for her funeral.
 The service was given by a Methodist minister as the Catholic priest refused.
 At her own request she was buried as Maggie Hall in Murray Cemetery.
 Her tombstone erroneously gives her age as 35.

 Legacy

 Hall's legendary compassion led the citizens of Murray to name their annual city celebration the "Molly B'Damn Gold Rush Days" in her honor.
-They have trouble casting the role of Molly B'Damn as there are no known photographs of her.
+They have trouble casting the role of Molly B'Damn as there are no proven photographs of her.
 The Sprag Pole Museum located in Murray features a reconstruction of her bedroom as one of the exhibits.

+In the 1973 film The Brothers O'Toole, the residents of the small Colorado town of Molybdenum consistently mispronounce it as "Molly B'Damn".